hoang-ho/hugo/content/posts/DistributedSystemNotes_1.md

 keywords: Distributed System
 ---

-> Disclaimer: This is my personal class notes for CompSci 677 taught by Prof. Marco Serafini at UMass Amherst Spring 2021.
+> Disclaimer: This is my personal class notes for Distributed Operating System course taught at UMass Amherst.
 All images are taken from the free version of [textbook](https://www.distributed-systems.net/index.php/books/ds3/ds3-sneak-preview/) and from slides.
 Notes contains extracts from [textbook](https://www.distributed-systems.net/index.php/books/ds3/ds3-sneak-preview/) and from slides.
 This notes are for me to review the materials and for you if you are looking to review some concepts.

 # Lecture 1: High level concepts